spyysalo/yle-corpus/README.md

 (Gives 10K+ for all 10 selected subjects for 2011-2015, 2K+ for all 2016-)

-# Prepare data for seleced subjects
+# Prepare data for selected subjects

 Split by subject